JustroX/qanim/README.md

 # qanim
 Modular HTML5 canvas animator

-**This is repository is not updated.
-Updated source code is in the author's local device.**
+**This repository is not updated.
+Stable source code is in the author's local device.**

 ### Quick Basic
 **HTML:**